 - San Diego (SAN), located in Terminal 2 West

-What to expect at Chase Sapphire airport lounges
+What to expect at future Chase Sapphire airport lounges

 Chase’s foray into the airport lounge arena is a collaboration with Airport Dimensions, which currently operates the existing airport lounge group, “The Club.”
 (Hence, the name Chase Sapphire Lounge by the Club.)
 “The Club” lounges are currently in 16 U.S. airports and two U.K. airports and are accessible to Priority Pass members.
 Having visited several existing locations of “The Club” and finding them just meh (or standard Priority Pass fare, shall we say), we initially approached the Chase-Club partnership with trepidation.
 However, Chase has stated that its lounges “offer a fresh approach to the lounge experience,” indicating its newcomers shall be more elevated than current locations of “The Club.”
-It’s anticipated that the Chase lounges will include facilities of a higher-end lounge, such as showers and wellness areas in addition to appealing food and beverage offerings.
+Indeed, the Hong Kong debut is a testament to this, and it’s anticipated that the upcoming Chase lounges will include facilities of a higher-end lounge, such as showers and wellness areas in addition to appealing food and beverage offerings.

-In terms of lounge size, current plans range from the boutique sized 3,500-square-foot lounge in Phoenix to a more generously spaced 12,000-square-foot lounge in Boston.
+In terms of lounge size, current plans range from the boutique-size 3,500-square-foot lounge in Phoenix to the more generously spaced 12,000-square-foot lounge in Boston.

 How to access these new Chase Sapphire airport lounges

 The entire new network of Chase Sapphire Lounges by the Club will be part of the Priority Pass network.
-Chase Sapphire Reserve provides cardmembers with Priority Pass Select membership, meaning with certainty that Reserve cardholders will have access.
-It’s not yet known whether a Reserve Card alone is enough for entry or if a Priority Pass will need to be shown.
+Chase Sapphire Reserve® provides cardholders with Priority Pass Select membership, meaning with certainty that Reserve cardholders have access.
+That said, a Reserve Card alone is not enough for entry; a Priority Pass needs to be shown.